Accio/accio.github.io/_posts/2026-04-01-GymnasiumMuttenz.md

 tags: teaching training
 ---

-I had the pleasure to share some personal anecdotes and learning with teachers at the Gymnasium Muttenz in Basel-Land.
+I had the pleasure to share some personal anecdotes and learning about interdisciplinary research with teachers at the Gymnasium Muttenz in Basel-Land.
 The slides can be found here: [Interdisziplinarität in der Industrieforschung und im Alltag]({{ site.url }}/assets/pdf/2026-04-GymnasiumFMSMuttenz.pdf).

 Why talk about this topic?
 From the perspective of applied research, the key question is not whether we need interdisciplinary research (or [transdisciplinarity](https://en.wikipedia.org/wiki/Transdisciplinarity), or holistic problem solving, or [systems thinking](https://donellameadows.org/systems-thinking-resources/), or however else we may call it).
 Rather it is about how all of us identify the problems that matter for us, how we can use tools and knowledge in such a way that we can thrive both as individuals and as a society in nature.
 The preparation process for the talk, the presentation, and the following discussions led me to think a lot about these questions.